Neuville/ImpTest-Neuville/GTM/README.md

 ... });
 ```
 ## Getting Categories Information
-After UC is initialized you can retrive the categories information, by using one of the following methods: `getCategoriesBaseInfo` or `getCategoriesFullInfo`.
+After UC is initialized you can retrieve the categories information, by using one of the following methods: `getCategoriesBaseInfo` or `getCategoriesFullInfo`.
 The method `getCategories` was deprecated in the version 2.2.0-beta.3 and it will be deleted in version 3.0, so we advise you to update to these new methods, based in your needs:
 - `getCategoriesBaseInfo` retrieves the categories and their base services info to display this information in your UI.
     - Returns [BaseCategory](https://docs.usercentrics.com/cmp_browser_sdk/2.5.0/interfaces/basecategory.html)[]
 ```
 UC.init().then((initialUIValues) => {
-            // getSettings() returns all Usercentrics settings you need for your custom solution const settings = UC.getSettings();
             // getCategoriesBaseInfo() returns the categories and their base services info to display this information in your UI. const categoriesBase = UC.getCategoriesBaseInfo();
             console.log("BASE CATEGORIES INFO", categoriesBase)